lab596/civiform/Releasing.md

 #### Option 2: Manually

 Setup:
-* Login to docker as the civiform user.
-If you don't have the password ask the #github-maintainers Slack channel
+* Login to docker.
+If you're an Exygy employee, login as the `civiformexygy` user.
+Otherwise, login with your DockerHub account if you're a part of the DockerHub `civiform` organization.
+Contact an Exygy engineer if you need to be added.
 * Generate a GH access token and provide it as [documented](https://github.com/civiform/civiform/blob/main/bin/create-release#L14).

 When ready run [create-release](https://github.com/civiform/civiform/blob/main/bin/create-release) script: